atoy3731/proxmox-iac/README.md

 5. Terrgrunt gives you 2 different ways to deploy multi-module TG:

   1. Deploy all together at once (less ideal, but quicker).
-Go into the parent-level `k3s-advanced-example` directory and run:
+Go into the parent-level of your copied `k3s-advanced-example` directory and run:

 ```
 terragrunt run-all plan